VISIT OUR ART STORE ▶

 Unwanted mark

-How I Fix a Dried Paint Mark
+How to Fix a Dried Paint Mark

 1. Add Clean Water to the Area